rili0214/Code-Debugging-Project/CDP_Readme.txt

 Structure:
-Here is the structure of current evaluation backend:
+Here is the structure of current evaluation backend 2:

 project_postgeneation_root/
 ├── main.py                             # The main entry point to run the server and initialize endpoints